-With a median home value of $180,600, North Carolina is another house flipping destination for those ready to invest under $200,000.
+With a median home value of $193,200, North Carolina is another house flipping destination for those ready to invest under $200,000.
 House flippers can remodel homes in this state for a minimum of $21,000, which is a solid amount.
-Homes in the state sell in about three months, which isn’t the best, but the housing costs are a reasonable $1,284, at least.
+Homes in the state sell in two and a half months, which isn’t the best, but the housing costs are a reasonable $1,318 or so.

 With a growing real estate market, Greensboro is among the best places to flip houses in North Carolina.
 This destination offers a solid quality of life, and it’s the largest economy in the state.
 Meaning, those who move there can expect high-paying jobs.
 That’s why Greensboro is a top spot for those who want to try our flipping houses in North Carolina.

 Pennsylvania has an average ranking in most categories, but that doesn’t mean you should overlook it.
 The city’s average ROI of flipping houses is an impressive 162.4%.
 Selling takes about 84 days, and the cheapest remodeling costs about $20,000.
 All these figures make the destination a smart choice.